What Is AMA?

 What's It Like To Be An AMA?

 AMA volunteers see and experience life through the eyes of others: those to whom they minister and those with whom they live.
-Living in community with other volunteers, AMA’s find the support of peers and shared experiences.
-In addition, AMA's will receive guidance from the Religious of the Assumption, women who have vowed to live a life dedicated to service to God, education, and community living.
-Whether you want to serve as an ESL teacher in Chaparral, NM , in an after school program for inner city children at a large parish in Worcester, MA, or in one of the many community development projects in the Philippines, whether you are a recent college graduate or a young professional dissatisfied with the workplace and looking for more meaning in your life, your primary role as an AMA will be to empower the poor, the young and the marginalized.
+Living in a community with other volunteers, AMA’s find the support of peers and shared experiences.
+In addition, AMA's will receive guidance from the Religious of the Assumption, Sisters who have vowed to live a life dedicated to service to God, education, and community living.
+Whether you want to serve as an ESL teacher in Chaparral, NM, in an after school program for inner-city children at a large parish in Worcester, MA, or in one of the many community development projects in the Philippines, whether you are a recent college graduate or a young professional dissatisfied with the workplace and looking for more meaning in your life, your primary role as an AMA will be to empower the poor, the young and the marginalized.